isomerpages/ogp-buildforgood/_projects/Dovejob.md

 Hi everyone!
 We are team Ahma Power!
 Since we are working on helping the elderly get jobs, here is a little fun fact about our ideal retirement job:
 * Nurbaya - Cat lady from Puss In Boots 2
 * Jia Yee - Bus Driver
-* Hakim - Tour guide
+* Hakim - Tour guide.
+I'd love meeting new people from across the globe and showing them around!
 * Thor - I'll be running a hostel in Taiwan, with loads of good food, cycling, surfing and all that fun stuff 😆
 * Leila - Be a food critic!
 Just go around sampling good food